Ramindjeri: Native title

-Ramindjeri lands have been subject to a native title claim lodged by Ngarrindjeri claimants in 1998, determination of which is ongoing.
-However in 2009, Ramindjeri Heritage Association Inc spokesman Karno Walker challenged the legitimacy of that claim, claiming the Ramindjeri were the rightful owners of land encompassing much of both the 1998 Ngarrindjeri claim and the 2000 Kaurna claim, and calling the Kaurna and Ngarrindjeri "Johnny-come-latelys".
+Ramindjeri lands have been subject to a native title claim lodged by Ngarrindjeri claimants in 1998.
+In 2009, Ramindjeri Heritage Association Inc spokesman Karno Walker challenged the legitimacy of that claim, claiming the Ramindjeri were the rightful owners of land encompassing much of both the 1998 Ngarrindjeri claim and the 2000 Kaurna claim, and calling the Kaurna and Ngarrindjeri "Johnny-come-latelys".

-A native title claim was Registered with the Federal Court in 2010, encompassing over 20000 km2 of land extending to the River Torrens on the north, Kangaroo Island on the west, and the Murray Mouth on the east.
+A native title claim was registered with the Federal Court in 2010, encompassing over 20000 km2 of land extending to the River Torrens on the north, Kangaroo Island on the west, and the Murray Mouth on the east.

 Subsequently, Walker made unofficial claims to land as far north as Tea Tree Gully.

 The claim was rejected by the National Native Title Tribunal on 24 March 2011, having failed six of the eleven required preconditions for acceptance, Walker later claimed that eight out of ten had been fulfilled.
 The Federal Court was set to hear the case in October 2011.
 The Federal Court published the findings of Mansfield in September 2014 that the application be dismissed.

 The native title dispute led one local council to alter their "Acknowledgement of country" statement before meetings.
 The City of Unley changed their acknowledgement to read "Aboriginal people" instead of "Kaurna", so as not to take sides in the dispute.